Scale Lane Footbridge

 Scale Lane Footbridge is an apostrophe-shaped pedestrian swing bridge in Hull, England.
 The bridge has a rotating mechanism, allowing it to swing open horizontally, letting vessels pass beneath on the River Hull.
-It was the first bridge in the world to allow pedestrians to remain on the bridge while it is in motion.
+It was the first bridge in the world to allow pedestrians to remain on the bridge and ride it while it is in motion.

 Background

 Planning for the black steel Scale Lane Footbridge began in 2005, and McDowell+Benedetti won a competition.
 Alan Baxter Ltd was hired as the structural engineer on the project.
 The bridge officially opened on 28 June 2013.
-The bridge spans the harbour between Hull's Old Town and an industrial section of the city, and was intended to connect the town centre to a planned housing development.
-It crosses the old harbour which is connected to the River Humber.
+The bridge spans the river between Hull's Old Town and a former industrial section of the city.
+It was intended to help regeneration of the area and connect the city centre to a planned housing development.
+It crosses the River Hull, which is connected to the River Humber.

-The bridge has a restaurant and other seating for bridge visitors, and cost £7 million.
-It was the first in the world to allow people to remain on the bridge while it is opening and closing.
+The bridge has space for a restaurant, seating for bridge visitors, and cost £7 million.
+It was the first in the world to allow people to walk on and off the bridge while it is swinging to open and close.